carolstran/cv/README.md

 ## 🌐 On The Side

+- **Tech Speaker** @ [Mozilla](https://events.mozilla.org/techspeakers) _(Nov 2018 - Present)_<br>
+  A program bringing together contributors who are already speaking to technical audiences
+    <br><br>
-- **Organizer** @ [BerlinJS](https://berlinjs.org/) _(May 2018 - Present)_<br>
+- **Co-Organizer** @ [BerlinJS](https://berlinjs.org/) _(May 2018 - Present)_<br>
-  A user group focused on JavaScript and related topics that has been running for nearly 10 years
+  A user group focused on JavaScript that has been running for nearly 10 years
   - Selecting speakers and scheduling events
-  - Developing a diverse community and enforcing the code of conduct
+  - Fostering an inclusive community and enforcing the code of conduct
     <br><br>
-- **Mentor** @ [ReDI School of Digital Integration](https://www.redi-school.org/) _(Sep 2017 - Present)_<br>
+- **HTML & CSS Instructor** @ [ReDI School of Digital Integration](https://www.redi-school.org/) _(Sep 2017 - Mar 2019)_<br>
   Non-profit digital school for tech-interested newcomers applying for asylum in Germany
-  - Working 1:1 with a ReDI student to help them transition into a tech career
-  - Previously: Teaching HTML & CSS (Sep 2017 - Dec 2018)
+  - Built and continuously developed the course curriculum with a team of four instructors
+  - Led classes to improve student comprehension of HTML, CSS and general web design principles
+  - Mentored students through presentations and job search
     <br><br>
 - **Contributing Editor** @ [FLURT Magazine](https://flurt-archives.netlify.com/) _(Mar 2016 - Sep 2018)_ <br>
   Magazine for socially conscious young people who want to create their own media
-  - Writing articles for print and web
+  - Wrote over 20 articles for print and web
   - Highlights:
     - [Hacktivists Connect Refugees with Work Opportunities](https://flurt-archives.netlify.com/posts/hacktivists-connect-refugees-with-work-opportunities/)
     - [What to Do if You Get Doxed](https://flurt-archives.netlify.com/posts/what-to-do-if-you-get-doxed/)